ihapp/HyperApps/README.md

  happ://ihapp.demo2048/
  ```

  > The result is the popular 2048 game as seen at http://docs.docker.com/kitematic/nginx-web-server/.
+Behind the scene, Firefox passes the `happ` scheme to the addon.
+The addon created a VM **ihapp.demo2048**, started a container for **ihapp/demo2048**, and channeled **happ://ihapp.demo2048/** trafic to the container.

 **Note:** Docker Machine starts slow, but it can be fixed in the future.

 ## Get Started on Linux

-This repository is a proof of concept example.
-The full implementation is ongoing and coming soon.
-Stay tuned.
+The current implementation depends on Docker and Firefox.
+In this demo, our web app is the popular 2048 game on Docker Hub https://hub.docker.com/r/ihapp/demo2048/.

 > Prerequisites: Firefox browser